 Mosquito Squad’s mosquito spraying for your Nassau County home provides both larviciding andadulticiding for the mosquito population in your yard, and continues to eliminate nearly 90% of the mosquitos in your yard for up to three weeks.
 Our EPA-registered formula is micro-encapuslated to ensure it is time released, much like an extended-release prescription that you might get from your doctor.
 It is also odorless and colorless, so you don’t even notice it — except you know it’s working when you notice you’re not getting eaten alive in your yard by mosquitoes!

 Call Mosquito Squad of Southeastern Nassau today for the most effective mosquito control you can find, and protect yourself and your family where it matters most — at home in your own yard.
 Our number is (516) 874-3003.
 We guarantee you’ll be 100% satisfied or your money back.
-No bugs.
-No bites.
-No kidding.
+Say Good Riddance to Mosquitoes.